FairwindsOps/insights-docs/docs/technical-details/reports/kyverno.md

 ## Kyverno Policy Sync

+The `kyverno-policy-sync` is a **separate component** from the Kyverno report plugin.
+While the Kyverno plugin **scans existing policies** and reports violations as Action Items, the policy sync component **deploys and manages policies** from Insights to your clusters.

+### Key Distinction:
+- **Kyverno Plugin**: Scans → Reports violations as Action Items
+- **Policy Sync**: Fetches policies from Insights → Deploys to cluster

-The `kyverno-policy-sync` is a standalone Kubernetes service that synchronizes Kyverno policies between Fairwinds Insights and Kubernetes clusters.
-It automatically keeps your cluster's Kyverno policies in sync with the policies defined in Fairwinds Insights.
+The `kyverno-policy-sync` automatically keeps your cluster's Kyverno policies in sync with the policies defined in Fairwinds Insights.

 ### Key Features